 | continued: page 2-of-2 |

-FURTHER READING: TOP 100 POSITIVE AFFIRMATIONS LIST—10 FUNDAMENTAL RULES
+FURTHER READING: HOW TO USE DAILY POSITIVE AFFIRMATIONS —10 FUNDAMENTAL RULES

-You will notice that the autosuggestions in the above list are quite gentle and encouraging at the same time, and also quite personal in nature.
+You will notice that the autosuggestions in the above list are quite gentle and encouraging at the same time, and also quite personal.
 Keeping this in mind, you can create your own autosuggestions by adjusting the list of positive affirmations in the below article to make them into second-person autosuggestions.
-And of course feel free to create your own to suit your needs.
+And of course, feel free to create your own to suit your needs.

 FURTHER READING: TOP 100 POSITIVE AFFIRMATIONS LIST

 Always speak well to yourself.
 Most people, however, are their own worst critic and criticise themselves with words they would never dare tell another, and for no valid reason.
 Never speak badly to yourself because you are inadvertently giving your subjective mind an auto-suggestion, which in time it will accept and adopt as its own.
 If you catch yourself speaking badly to yourself, immediately and earnestly apologise to yourself just as you would to another person, and replace your self-criticism with a positive auto-suggestion.